avielfedida/ISO8601-Localizer/README.md

 1. The source code is based on `Typescript` so if you love typescript as I do you will find it useful.
 2. You can localize a given ISO8601 not only to your offset but a given offfset.
 3. Support for leap years(add accuracy).
+4. Use it as a client-side framework or a Node module.

 **Enjoy !**